ajay-584/git_tut/README.md

-git checkout -b <branch name> : Ti will create new branch and you will move on that branch git merge <branch name> : It will merge the branch .gitignor : This file ignore all files that files name is mention in gitignor file
+git checkout -b <branch name> : Ti will create new branch and you will move on that branch git merge <branch name> : It will merge the branch .gitignor : This file ignore all files that files name is mention in gitignor file git remote add <file name by default orign> <repo link> : To add remote repo on git file git remote -v : To list the all remote repo git branch -M main : To go in master for push git push -u origin main : To push the files on remote repo